 At the time, the company had only a weak market position in a brutally competitive commodity business (suit linings) and a mere $18 million in market capitalization.
 From this undistinguished start, unprecedented returns followed; and measured by long-term stock performance, the formerly crew-cut Nebraskan is simply on another planet from all other CEOs.
 These otherworldly returns had their origin in that aging New England textile company, which today has a market capitalization of $140 billion and virtually the same number of shares.
 Buffett bought his first share of Berkshire for $7; today it trades for over $120,000 share.
 [Value of Berkshire share as of 10/21/18: $517.2 billion market capitalization, or $314,477 a share]

 Buffett was born in 1930 in Omaha, Nebraska.
 His grandfather ran a well-known local grocery store.
 His father was a stockbroker in downtown Omaha and later a congressman.
 Starting at age six, Buffett started various entrepreneurial ventures.
 He would buy a 6-pack of Coke for 25 cents and resell each one for 5 cents.
 He later had several paper routes and then pinball machines, too.
 Buffett attended Wharton, but didn’t feel he could learn much.
 So he returned to Omaha and graduated from the University of Nebraska at age 20.

 He’d always been interested in the stock market.
 But it wasn’t until he was nineteen that he discovered The Intelligent Investor, by Benjamin Graham.
-Buffett immediately realized that value investing – as explained simply by Graham – was the key to making money in the stock market.
+Buffett immediately realized that value investing—as explained by Graham in simple terms—was the key to making money in the stock market.

 Buffett was rejected by Harvard Business School, which was a blessing in that Buffett attended Columbia University where Graham was teaching.
 Buffett was the star in Graham’s class, getting the only A+ Graham ever gave in more than twenty years of teaching.
 Others in that particular course said the class was often like a conversation between Graham and Buffett.